Journal Articles and Book Chapters

 About Works of Chinyere Okafor: Literary Criticism

-Dr. Chinyere G. Okafor is a Full Professor of English and Women’s Studies, Wichita State University, Wichita, Kansas.
-She is the Vice President of the Association of African Women Scholars (AAWS), Chair of the Advisory Board, Women In Need Industries, and former Board Member of Global Learning Center and the African Center.
-An alumnus of the University of Nigeria, Nsukka, University College (Cardiff, UK), and University of Sussex (Brighton, UK), she did postdoctoral work on gender politics of African Masking at Cornell University (Ithaca).
+Professor Okafor is the Vice President of the Association of the African Women Scholars (AAWS), an alumnus of the University of Nigeria, Nsukka, University College (Cardiff, UK), and University of Sussex (Brighton, UK).
+She did postdoctoral work on gender politics and poetics of African Masking at Cornell University (Ithaca).
 She has taught at the University of Portharcourt and University of Benin (Nigeria); University of Swaziland, Kwaluseni (Swaziland); Montgomery College, Rockville, MD and the University of Southern Maine, Portland, ME.

-Poet, playwright, and fiction writer, Dr. Okafor speaks and writes about the challenges of ordinary women and men.
+She speaks and writes about the challenges of ordinary women and men.
 Issues of war, suppression, politics, greed, poverty and disease feature alongside love, bonding, creativity, motivation and strength that support the engagement of hostility.
-She has won a number of local, national and international awards for research, creative writing, and teaching including the 2009 Phenomenal Woman Award; 2004 Global Learning Most Outstanding Department Award; two Rockefeller Humanist-in-Residence Fellowships in 1991 (Hunter College and Cornell University); a Writer-in residence Award at the Rockefeller Center in Bellagio (Italy), 1998; one Bertram’s Literature of Africa (South Africa), 1996; and four Association of Nigerian Authors’ awards and honors, 1994.
+She has won a number of local, national and international awards for research, creative writing, and teaching including the 2012 Outstanding Faculty Award; 2011 Tilford Incentive Grant; 2009 Phenomenal Woman Award; 2004 Global Learning Most Outstanding Department Award; two Rockefeller Humanist-in-Residence Fellowships in 1991 (Hunter College and Cornell University); Writer-in-residence Award at the Rockefeller Center in Bellagio (Italy), 1998; Bertram’s Literature of Africa (South Africa), 1996; and four Association of Nigerian Authors’ awards and honors, 1994.

-Her research work is interdisciplinary drawing from literature, African and Cultural Studies, feminist theory and Anthropology with the organizing principle of women and gender.
+Her research is interdisciplinary involving transnational gender, African literature, global and diversity education as well as mask communication with the organizing principle of women and gender.
 A specialist in gender, literary and cultural studies, Okafor has designed and taught courses on multicultural gender, world literature, feminist theory, African mask performance and Communication.
 She has worked as a consultant for a number of academic and community based groups facilitating projects in which tales, dramatic skits and histories are used to engage social issues.
 Examples include workshops on gender, race, and media literacy.
 Lived experiences in Africa, America, and Europe add to her use of technology to promote global learning classrooms.
 Her department won the Global Learning Most Outstanding Department Award in 2004.

 She has published in the area of African literature, women in African mask performance, and creative writing.
 Her essays are published in edited volumes and academic journals.
-Her published creative works include The New Toyi Toyi (a play), It Grows In Winter and Other Poems , He Wants to Marry Me Again and other Stories, The Lion and The Iroko (a play), From Earth’s Bed Chamber (a collection of poems), Campus Palavar and Other Plays, as well as others in collections, journals and magazines.
+Her published creative works include Ikeji Festival Theater of the Aro and Diaspora: Gender, Mask and Communication, The New Toyi Toyi (a play), New Toyi Toyi (Nigerian edition), It Grows In Winter and Other Poems, He Wants to Marry Me Again and other Stories, The Lion and The Iroko (a play), From Earth’s Bed Chamber (a collection of poems), Campus Palavar and Other Plays, as well as others in collections, journals and magazines.
 Some of her works have been translated to French and Italian.
 See more information at Dr. Okafor's Curriculum Vitae and at the Center of Women’s Studies web site.